 I first met Georgia when she was 15 years-old.
 She had undergone a fusion for adolescent scoliosis at another hospital.
-Her post-op pain was much worse than usual and nine months after the surgery she was in a lot of pain.
-Normally pain from a fusion such as hers is gone by a month after surgery.
-As I put my hand on her back it was clear that she had a deep wound infection.
-After taking her back to surgery a couple of times to clean up the infection I felt very satisfied I had solved her problem.
+Her post-op pain was much worse than usual and nine months after the surgery she was still experiencing severe pain.
+Normally, pain from a fusion such as hers is gone within a month.
+As I put my hand on her back, it was clear that she had a deep wound infection.
+After taking her back to surgery a couple of times to clean up the infection, I felt satisfied I had solved her problem.
 I had no idea about the rest of her story and that I would be a part of it 18 years later.
 Here is her story.

 Scoliosis surgery at age 14